isaqueveras/synk/README.md

 # synk
-🔗 Synk is a lightweight and efficient framework for building scripts in Golang
+🔗 Synk is a lightweight and efficient framework for building workers in Golang